qrvey/partner-portal/docs/aws/connect-instance.md

 2. Navigate to the <a href="https://console.aws.amazon.com/vpc" target="_blank"> VPC Console </a>.
 Select the menu option for Endpoints.
 In this step, you will be creating 3 endpoints that will allow the Lambda function inside the VPC to access other AWS Services.

 <ul style={{listStyle: 'none', marginLeft: '20px'}}>
 <li>a.
-Create a new Endpoint and pick S3. <strong>Save</strong>.</li>
+Create a new Endpoint and pick S3 (gateway type) and pick the all route tables associated.
+Click <strong>Save</strong>.</li>
 <li>b.
-Create a new Endpoint and pick DynamoDB. <strong>Save</strong>.</li>
+Create a new Endpoint and pick DynamoDB (gateway type) and pick the all route tables associated.
+Click <strong>Save</strong>.</li>
 <li>c.
 Create a new Endpoint and pick SQS.
 Since SQS uses an interface you would need to pick the VPC, subnets and Security groups.
 Pick the same values as the Lambda function in step 1.b.ii, 1.b.iii and 1.b.iv.
-Add security groups with access to HTTP and HTTPS protocols. </li> </ul>
+Add security groups with access to HTTP and HTTPS protocols.</li> </ul>

 At this point, you should be able to connect to your RDS instance using the Qrvey Composer application by creating a connection and then creating a dataset using that connection.